pdsam/feup-lpoo/docs/README.md

 <!--
 > In this section describe how the work regarding the project was divided between the students.
 In the event that members of the group do not agree on a work distribution, the group should send an email to the teacher explaining the disagreement.
 >-->

+So far, we both worked equally on the project.
+Moisés would implement the code and Paulo would refactor it into SOLID standards.